 - a major

 - a concentration

 - a minor

 Program Checklists and Requirements:

-- major in mathematics with computing science, BSc degree
+- major in mathematics, BSc degree

-- concentration and minor in mathematics with computing science
+- concentration and minor in mathematics

 Natural and Applied Sciences

 Faculty of Natural and Applied Sciences

 Rick Sutcliffe, M.Sc., Coordinator

-The Faculty of Natural and Applied Sciences offers a multidisciplinary natural and applied sciences major with a concentration in one science area, a minor in a second area, and at least 6 sem. hrs. in a third area.
+The Faculty of Natural and Applied Sciences offers a multidisciplinary natural and applied sciences major with a concentration in one science area, a minor in a second area, and at least 6 credit hours in a third area.
 It is also possible to gain a multidisciplinary major with concentrations in two areas.

 Program Checklists and Requirements: